 - 1. A "Modified Smoke Control" system is present in most public areas of the airport.
 These systems have the ability to pressurize areas to control smoke movement, or to remove smoke, using manual switch controls.
 Designers are cautioned to discuss planned smoke control features of their projects with the OFM in advance of plan submittals. - 2.
 Smoke Dampers: There are "pockets" of manually re-settable dampers (fusible link type) in older portions of the airport.
 Fusible link activated dampers are no longer permitted.
 All new fire dampers must be tied into the smoke control system and must be capable of automatic resetting or remote resetting at the smoke control panel.
-All renovations of existing spaces containing fusible link dampers must include the removal and replacement with suitable fire damper installation and mounting details must be shown on the design drawings.
+All renovations of existing spaces containing fusible link dampers must include the removal and replacement with suitable fire dampers meeting these requirements.
+An installation detail of typical fire damper installation and mounting details must be shown on the design drawings.
 The detail must include the access panel, with all dimensions shown.
 A schedule of fire dampers is required on the drawings. - 3.
 Automatic smoke barriers ("Won-Doors") exist between the International Terminal and the Domestic Terminal to provide smoke separation of the buildings.
 These barriers exist on the Upper and Lower levels.
-Designers of additions or major renovations at the Domestic Terminal building are cautioned to check with the OFM for similar requirements for automatic smoke barriers that may apply to new projects.

-- 4. Field verify if ducted returns, or plenum returns, are present in existing spaces and show that information on the plans.
+Designers of additions or major renovations at the Domestic Terminal building are cautioned to check with the OFM for similar requirements for automatic smoke barriers that may apply to new projects. - 4.
+Field verify if ducted returns, or plenum returns, are present in existing spaces and show that information on the plans.
 Schedule a conference with OFM to review additional provisions that may be required based on the field survey information. - 5.
 Air balance reports are required on all new HVAC work affecting smoke control systems and must be submitted to the OFM. - 6.
 If additional items affecting HVAC and smoke control design arise during demolition work, notify the OFM in writing of the changes required and obtain design revisions and approval prior to deviations from approved plans. - 7.
-In Concourse C, Concourse D, DX, DY, and the Commuter Concourse and in the North Terminal Extension, North Terminal, South Terminal and Central Terminal, the following shall apply: (a.)
+In Concourse C, Concourse D, DX, DY, and the Commuter Concourse and in the North Terminal Extension, North Terminal, South Terminal and

+Central Terminal, the following shall apply: (a.)
 Smoke barriers are required between tenant spaces and the commercial corridors, and (b.)
-In nonstorefront areas, 1-hour rated doors and walls are required between tenant spaces and between tenant spaces and service corridors. - a.
+In non-storefront areas, 1 hour rated doors and walls are required between tenant spaces and between tenant spaces and service corridors.

+- a.
 ASTM 685 compliant plastics are required to be applied to storefront grilles for smoke control in Concourses C, D, DX, DY, and the Commuter Concourse and in the North Terminal Extension, North Terminal, South Terminal, and Central Terminal only. - 8.
 Sliding doors are not considered compliant as smoke doors unless provisions are made for gap coverage to prevent smoke migration.
 Rolling doors are permitted to be used as smoke doors.
-All gaps must be sealed "smoke-tight".
+All gaps must be sealed "smoke-tight". - 7.
+In Concourses C, D, DX, DY, the Commuter Concourse, the North Terminal Extension, the North Terminal, the South Terminal, the Central Terminal, the B-C Connector and future Concourses and Connectors, the requirements of (a.) and (b.) below shall apply: - a.
+Concourse Upper Level Tenant Separation Requirements